 Our model consists of three key elements: merchants, consumers and the payment cards.
-As the focus will be laid on the interaction between consumers and merchants with the choice which payment cards to hold and accept determining the outcome, we do not consider the interchange fees as a relevant decision variable, but rather treat all fees as exogenously given.
-A justification for this approach can be deducted from [12] who finds that the degree of competition does not affect the relative fee structure but only the total level of fees.
+The focus of our investigation will be laid on the interactions between consumers and merchants and the choice which payment cards to hold and accept.
+We do not consider the interchange fees as a relevant decision variable, but rather treat all fees as exogenously given.
+A justification for this approach can be deducted from [12] who finds that the degree of competition does not affect the relative fee structure but only the total level of fees, although [13] state that price structures will affect economic outcomes.
+Thus competition between payment cards will not manifest itself in different interchange fees between cards and it is therefore reasonable to infer that fixing their level will not affect the outcomes of our paper.